JuliaLang/SoftGlobalScope.jl/README.md

 The `SoftGlobalScope` module exports two functions `softscope` and `softscope_include_string`:

-You can transform the expression using `softscope(module, expression)` to automatically insert the necessary `global` keyword:
+You can transform the expression using `softscope(module, expression)` to automatically insert the necessary `global` keyword.
+For example, assuming that the module `Main` has a global variable `s` (as above), you can do:
 ```jl
 julia> softscope(Main, :(for i = 1:10
            s += i